IsaacMPohl/IsaacPohlPortfolio/README.md

 ## Parrish Consulting Services (Juanary 2024-present)
 I started this internship in Juanuray 2024, during this interneship I had to learn Micrsoft Blazor and learn the C# language.
-During this August 2024
+During this internship I was a full stack programmer, designing the database, connecting the database, and working on the front end of the web application.

 ## Pohl's Greenhouse
 I started in 2020 a small hobby greenhouse where I grew plants for my family.
 Over the years, I expanded my company.
 I learned some of the most important life lessons while working on this business.
 In 2022, I grew and sold $700 worth of plants, this year I sold $900 worth of plants.
 Below is my SAE proficiency award application which I received 1st placed at the State FFA Convention.